JackJPowell/home-assistant.io/source/_integrations/playstation_network.markdown

   type: string
 {% endconfiguration_basic %}

+## Supported Functionality

-## Media Players
+### Media Players

 - **PlayStation Console**: One Media Player will be created for any PlayStation 5 and one Media Player will be created for any PlayStation 4 console you have connected to the PlayStation Network.
+The artwork and title of the currently playing game will be populated.

 ## Data updates